Trump leads Cruz 41% to 38% in the GOP race among likely Republican voters

-Fox surveyed 1,011 registered voters, and the poll has a margin of error of plus or minus 3 percentage points.
+Fox News surveyed 1,016 registered voters from March 20 to March 22 for the poll, which has an overall margin of error of plus or minus three percentage points.